Jeff Jarrett: International Wrestling Association (2004–2005)

 In 2004, the International Wrestling Association (IWA) ran an angle that satirized its main competition, the World Wrestling Council (WWC), by having a heel stable led by Ray González adopt its former name of "Capitol Sports" during an invasion angle.
 On October 9, 2004, González announced that Capitol had formed an alliance with TNA for Golpe de Estado and that this move would bring in Jarrett, then the NWA World Heavyweight Champion, Robert Roode, Konnan and Shawn Hernandez to compete on its behalf.
 At Golpe de Estado, Jarrett defeated Shane Sewell to retain the NWA title and help the heels gain an advantage in the series.
 However, González lost with Capitol and IWA tied, ending the angle.
 Following a face turn, González's association with Jarrett soon concluded, leading to a feud between them.
 This angle concluded on April 3, 2005, when González defeated Jarrett in a titular contest to win the NWA World Heavyweight Championship.
 However, his reign was short, being stripped on the same event and at the time the title change was unrecognized by the NWA, with Jarrett returning to TNA with the belt.
 Starting in 2015, the NWA recognizes Gonzalez's championship reign.

-Lucha Libre AAA Worldwide (2011–2015)
+Return to AAA (2011–2015)

-In February 2010, TNA restarted their working relationship with AAA and in early May 2011, Jarrett made his return to AAA television, announcing his and TNA's alignment with Dorian Roldán and his heel stable La Sociedad and their participation in Triplemanía XIX.
-Konnan, the co-leader of La Sociedad and former TNA worker, however, was against the idea of his former employer coming to AAA and believed that Roldán had made a mistake by inviting him to the promotion.
-Jarrett and Abyss arrived to AAA on May 18 for a confrontation with Konnan and La Sociedad.
-In the end, Jarrett and Konnan revealed that they were in fact on the same page with each other and turned on AAA Mega Champion El Zorro with Konnan announcing that Jarrett would be challenging for his title at Triplemanía XIX.
-On June 18 at Triplemanía XIX, Jarrett defeated El Zorro to become the new AAA Mega Champion.
-On July 31 at Verano de Escándalo, Jarrett successfully defended the title in a three-way elimination match against Dr. Wagner, Jr. and L.A.
-Park, when someone wearing El Zorro's old mask interfered and hit Park with a guitar.
-This person was later revealed as La Sociedad member Chessman, whom Konnan had sent to interfere in the match in order to have Park go after El Zorro instead of continuing to chase his stablemate's title.
-The storyline continued on October 9 at Héroes Inmortales, where both Jarrett and Park took part in the Copa Antonio Peña gauntlet match.
-After working together for the entire match, Park eventually turned on Jarrett and eliminated him.
-After a distraction from the Jarretts, Park was attacked by another masked El Zorro, costing him the match.